nylonhat/MTG-Manacurve-simulation/README.md

 You may choose to assign a lower casting cost card a higher expected mana cost if you think it can generate the same value.
 This is common for removal spells, whereby a 2 mana card can remove a 3 mana card.
 In this case you may choose to treat this card as a 3 mana card in the curve.
 This has the effect of lowering your perceived curve but keeping the value generated the same; useful for control decks.

+Essentially free spells like Gitaxian Probe, Street Wraith or Mishra's Bauble can be treated as if they decreased your total deck size.
+For example a play set of all 3 would make your deck a 48 card deck instead of 60; for simulation purposes.

 How many lands?
 The curves with the highest average mana spent have higher land counts than you might expect.
 This is because the simulation only maximize up to a certain turn and then after that it doesn’t take into account if you get flooded or run out of cards to play.
 If every card in your deck has some way to use additional mana (activated abilities, card draw/generation, alternative casting costs, spell lands etc.) then getting flooded is not an issue.
 The fewer of these types of cards in your deck, the lower your land count may need to be.

 **Limitations:**